Sir Arthur Kaye, 3rd Baronet

-Kaye died on 10 July 1726 leaving one daughter, Elizabeth, who married George Legge, Viscount Lewisham, the heir of the 1st Earl of Dartmouth.
+Kaye died on 10 July 1726, leaving one daughter, Elizabeth, who married George Legge, Viscount Lewisham, the heir of the 1st Earl of Dartmouth.
 Viscount Legge died soon afterwards in 1732, to be succeeded in turn by his eldest son, William Legge, 2nd Earl of Dartmouth.
+Kaye was and succeeded in the baronetcy by his nephew, John Lister Kaye, 4th Baronet.